 It is best to take nilotinib on an empty stomach (at least 1 hour before or 2 hours after a meal).

 Swallow the capsule whole with water.
-If you have trouble swallowing the capsule, the capsules can be opened and the contents can be sprinkled in one teaspoon of applesauce.
+If you have trouble swallowing the capsule, they can be opened and the contents can be sprinkled in one teaspoon of applesauce (puréed apple).
 Do not sprinkle Tasigna® on other foods.
-This mixture must be taken immediately within 15 minutes and should not be stored for later use.
+This mixture must be taken right away within 15 minutes and should not be stored for later use.

 The dose of nilotinib will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of nilotinib.
 If your dose is different, do not change it unless your doctor tells you to do so.